roman-milk/roman-milk.github.io/nude-melissa.md

+===

- ****** Nude Melissa ****** bygeronimo_appleby© "You know what, Eammon," Julia began, frustration and resentment bubbling inside her when she recovered from her husband's abrupt arrival.
+"You know what, Eammon," Julia began, frustration and resentment bubbling inside her when she recovered from her husband's abrupt arrival.
 "Stop being such a supercilious wanker.
 I'm forty-three for God's sake.
 If I want a cigarette, I'll bloody well have one.
 It isn't as though you care about me, is it?
 It's just that you can't control me.
 That's the fucking truth of it."

  And, with her cheeks burning with bitterness and the beginnings of embarrassment at her outburst in front of Ben, ire burning inside her, Julia pushed past her gape-mouthed spouse and stomped into the caravan.